-What Can a Handyman Do in Wichita Falls, Texas?
+What Can a Handyman Do Without a License in Wichita Falls, Texas?

 Texas does not issue a general “handyman” or “general contractor” license for basic repair/remodel work, but Texas DOES require state trade licenses for plumbing, electrical, HVAC, and fire sprinkler work.
 In Wichita Falls (Wichita County), you should expect city-level registration/permits for building-related work and state-level licensing for any regulated trade; even when no state contractor license is required, permits may still be required for many jobs.